Understand the basics of climate change and the easiest ways you can help.

 It’s clear there’s a lot on the line if we continue to let climate change run its course without taking action.
 However, now that we understand the gravity of the situation, you can rest easy knowing that there are small actions that you can take that will have a great impact.
 There are many ways to reduce your personal GHG emissions and fight climate change.
 Below we’ve detailed what is being done about climate change, listing the top five solutions – starting with the one that’s the easiest, and the most impactful.

-Switch to Clean Energy.
-In many cases, powering your home with energy from renewable sources like wind only takes a few minutes to set up and has no effect on your electricity service.
+Switch to clean energy.
+In many cases, supporting clean energy from renewable sources like wind only takes a few minutes to set up and has no effect on your electricity service.

 Reduce your energy consumption.
 Purchase energy-efficient devices for your home.